-Liz Kreutz is a multi-skilled journalist who joined the ABC10 team in May 2017.
+Liz Kreutz is an evening anchor and multi-skilled journalist who joined the ABC10 team in May 2017.

 A San Diego native, she is thrilled to be back in the Golden State after nearly a decade in New York City.

 Kreutz comes to Sacramento from ABC News National where she most notably worked as the network's embedded reporter covering Hillary Clinton's presidential campaign.
 In this role, she traveled to 35 states with the candidate -- reporting on stories from the coal mining towns of Appalachia to the union hotel workers of Las Vegas.

 Before taking on the Clinton beat, Kreutz worked for ABC News as a general assignment digital journalist covering breaking news and feature assignments, as well as a coordinator on the Special Events team.
 During this time, she contributed to the network's coverage of a number of major news events, including the 10th anniversary of the 9/11 terrorist attacks, the 2012 presidential and 2014 midterm elections, the Sandy Hook school shooting, the Boston Marathon bombing, and the election of Pope Francis during the 2013 papal conclave in Rome.
 She was also the first national reporter on the scene of the Charleston church shooting in June 2015.